checkmarble/marble-backend/README.md

 Requires: `docker` to run & `go` to develop

-`docker compose up -d --build`  : build the app container, and launches the stack (in deamon mode) Creates a `marble-backend-are-poc_postgres-db` volume to store PG data.
+`docker compose up -d --build` : build the app container, and launches the stack (in deamon mode) Creates a `marble-backend_postgres-db` volume to store PG data.

 `docker compose logs -f -t marble-backend db` shows the logs for the app and PG. useful to filter out annoying PGAdmin logs

-`docker volume rm marble-backend-are-poc_postgres-db` deletes the PG volume, useful to reset the app to a known state
+`docker volume rm marble-backend_postgres-db` deletes the PG volume, useful to reset the app to a known state

 In practice, this single-line will delete the stack and create a new one:
-`docker compose down && docker volume rm marble-backend-are-poc_postgres-db && docker compose up -d --build && docker compose logs -f -t marble-backend db`
+`docker compose down && docker volume rm marble-backend_postgres-db && docker compose up -d --build && docker compose logs -f -t marble-backend db`
 `ctrl-C` to detach from the logs output

 ### curl calls